annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_with_imu_data.md

 ```

 :::tip Use dryrun to validate
-Setting `dryrun` parameter to true in the method call, will validate the  using the API but not create any s.
+Setting `dryrun` parameter to true in the method call, will validate the scene using the API but not create it.
 :::

 ## Enable/disable motion compensation